akwon191/indego_project/README.md

-# INDEGO BIKE SHARE CASE STUDY
+# INDEGO BIKE SHARE CASE STUDY WITH R

 ## Business Scenario
 You are a junior data analyst working on the marketing analyst team at Indego, a bike-share